simokauranen/payroll-rest-api-django/README.md

 ## Usage/testing

 The solution contains sqlite3 database with prepopulated user/employee data.
-The prepopulated credentials:
+The prepopulated credentials (don't worry, these are only for testing):

-admin: 876t&&%FFBuu9786_v  (for the admin panel)
+`admin: 876t&&%FFBuu9786_v`  (for the admin panel)
-max: 78TyVBFESki=_KLH463
-(regular User/Employee: rights to see his/her own employee info)
+`max: 78TyVBFESki=_KLH463`  (regular User/Employee: rights to see his/her own employee info)
-maxine: lkj9573SD_?/&%
-(regular User/Employee: rights to see his/her own employee info)
+`maxine: lkj9573SD_?/&%` (regular User/Employee: rights to see his/her own employee info)
-api_superuser: 987TYR#%&fjhR
-(Member of Staff: rights to see all employees' info & change salary)
+`api_superuser: 987TYR#%&fjhR` (Member of Staff: rights to see all employees' info & change salary)

 ### Django Admin site